-To unlock the trigger switch, press the lock-off button as shown in Figure 3.
-Pull the trigger switch to turn the motor ON.
+Release switch lock-off button (B) by pressing button.
+Pull the trigger switch (C) to turn the motor ON.
 Releasing the trigger switch turns the motor OFF.
+Releasing the trigger switch also automatically actuates lock-off button.

-AWARNING: This tool has no provision to lock the switch in the ON position, and should never be locked ON by any other means.
+ÀWARNING: This tool has no provision to lock the switch in the ON position, and should never be locked ON by any other means.